jwalton/rust-book-abridged/docs/ch10/ch10-03-lifetimes.md

 ## Lifetime Annotations in Function Signatures

 We can declare a lifetime annotation for a function in much the same way we add generic types.
 The lifetime annotation must start with a `'`.
 Typically they are single characters, much like generic types.
+And just like generic types, these will be filled in with a real lifetime for each call to the function.

 We can fix the `longest()` function in our previous example with: